Well, it’s been many, many months since I decided I was going to paint my own piece of DIY abstract art, but finally the big one is done!

 After I found the canvas and had it shipped, I have to admit that it sat in my living room, blank, for another few months.
 I decided to do a smaller practice canvas first.
-It was a huge help in learning how to better mix colors and use my brushes.
+Painting art is intimidating!
+Especially when you have no formal training.
+So, I definitely recommend starting small as it was helpful to learn how to mix colors and use my brushes.
 The final big one didn’t look anything like the first one, but I really love both of them and have them both hanging in the house.
 The color schemes are different and the design/pattern/texture is also quite different, but they make me happy when I look at them and that’s all that matters I suppose!

-The good news is that I actually don’t have any background in painting.
-Yes, I was an art minor, but I never took a painting class!
+If you’re thinking that it looks too hard, let me remind you that I have no formal training in painting!
+True, I was an art minor, but I never took a painting class!
 I walked in on day one to find that the teacher was my drawing teacher from the year before and she never took a liking to me, so I immediately dropped the class and switched into ceramics.

 So, shall we?!